egaillera/BotCodeAnalyzer/README.md

 # BotCodeAnalyzer
-Simple Python script that receives as an argument a file with the source code of a Microsoft Botframework Bog dialog, written in TypeScript or C#, and generates an image with the flow of such dialog.
+Simple Python script that receives as an argument a file with the source code of a Microsoft Bot Framework Bot dialog, written in TypeScript or C#, and generates an image with the flow of such dialog.
 It uses two LLM models work in a chain: first one to analyze the code and to provide a description of the flow dialog; and a second one that takes the description, and write mermaid code to draw the diagram with the flow.

 The script expects to find the OPENAI_API configuration parameters as environment variables, and the _mmdc_ executable (to generate the image through a mmd file) installed in the system.